 In most Canadian provinces, secondary education continues until 12th grade (age 17-18 years old), except for Quebec, where secondary education ends in grade 11 (ages 16-17).

-Structure of Education System in Canada
+Structure of the Education System in Canada

 The Canadian education system consists of 4 general levels: